clostra/newnode/docs/dcdn-spec.md

 #### Connect to an Injector

 When a peer starts, it SHOULD try to connect to an injector.
-To do so, it SHOULD finds injectors using the following methods:
+To do so, it SHOULD find injectors using the following methods:
 1. read the injector swarm (using the `announce_only_get` flag),
 2. use hardcoded IPs and ports,
 3. use IPs and ports cached from previous runs, and